 The WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of the WDBA.
-The board is comprised of up to five members, including the President/CEO.
+The board is comprised of up to nine members, including the President/CEO.
 The WDBA Board positions are appointed by the Governor in Council on the recommendation of the Minister of Infrastructure and Communities.

 Government of Canada's Role

 Infrastructure Canada is responsible for providing overall project oversight and due diligence to ensure the project continues to comply with government direction and with the 2012 Canada-Michigan Crossing Agreement.
 In addition, Infrastructure Canada is responsible for finalizing the acquisition of properties in Windsor required for the project.

 Other Canadian federal bodies involved in the project include Transport Canada, Canada Border Services Agency, and Canadian Food Inspection Agency.
 Their roles are outlined in greater detail in WDBA's Corporate Plan, Section 2.5.

 About the Gordie Howe International Bridge project